-There may be situations where children and young people are providing care for their parents or taking on responsibilities greater than you would normally expect for their age.
-While this is not abusive it may have negative effects on them both in practical terms and emotionally.
+There may be situations where children are providing care for their parents or taking on responsibilities greater than normally expected for their age.
+Whilst this is not abusive, it may have negative effects on them both in practical terms and emotionally.